-From May 20, 2018, the cutoff for MoT test exemption will be based on a rolling 40-year vehicle age, meaning that most vehicles built or registered at least 40 years ago, and qualifying for Vehicle of Historic Interest (VHI) status, will no longer require an annual MoT test.
+From May 20, 2018, the cutoff for MoT test exemption is now based on a rolling 40-year vehicle age, meaning that most vehicles built or registered at least 40 years ago, and qualifying for Vehicle of Historic Interest (VHI) status, will no longer require an annual MoT test.

 • In order to claim MoT-exempt VHI status for a vehicle, the owner will have the option to tick a VHI declaration box as part of its annual road tax renewal procedure, otherwise the vehicle will continue to require an annual MoT test.

 • To qualify as a Vehicle of Historic Interest, the vehicle must not be 'substantially changed' from its original specification within the past 30 years, as defined by the Department of Transport/Driver and Vehicle Standards Agency.

 • Guidance on what constitutes 'substantially changed' can be found here found here.
 'Substantially changed' refers to technical standards, not originality.
 So, for example, fitting a replacement engine that is either identical, or was available for that model of car at the time, is not considered a substantial change.

 • Owners will still be legally responsible for ensuring that their MoT-exempt vehicles are in roadworthy condition.